 Before I go any farther, a bit of legal housekeeping.
 This post contains affiliate links for your shopping convenience.
 That means I receive a small commission if you make a purchase using these links.
 You can buy these products anywhere you like, of course.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

 Things that go bump in the night

 Back before I added LED strip lights in my lazarettes, getting gear out of them at night or doing almost anything in the cockpit after dark was a hassle.
 Sure, I could go dig out a headlamp but in many cases, that would take as long as whatever it was that I needed to do so, not a time saver.

 I had a couple of these bicycle flashlight mounts in my toolbox and hadn’t come up with a good use for them yet.
 They’re soft rubber saddles with hook and loop straps that you can use to attach one small diameter cylindrical object to another at right angles.

-Then one day I noticed that the post of one of our solar-powered landscape floodlights was about the right size to fit in one of those flashlight mounts attached to the top pushpit rail.
+Then one day I noticed that the post of one of our solar-powered landscape floodlights was about the right size to fit in one of those flashlight mounts if I attached it to the top pushpit rail.

-I wasn’t optimistic that it would work all that well onboard Summer Dance, but I figured it was worth a try.
+I wasn’t optimistic that it would work very well onboard Summer Dance, but I figured it was worth a try.
 I had nothing to lose.